aallam/aallam.github.io/about.md

 <br/>

-Software Engineer with expertise in Kotlin, Java, and mobile app development, and an explorer of backend development realms.
-Engaging in collaborative development and community-driven initiatives, I embrace continuous learning and technological exploration.
+I'm a Software Engineer with a strong background in Kotlin, Java, and mobile development.
+In recent years, my focus has expanded to include application architecture, cloud infrastructure, and DevOps practices.
+I enjoy designing well-structured systems and working closely with teams to build software that’s clear, reliable, and built to last.

 #### Interests

-* Computer programming (Obviously!)
-* Open-Source software
+* Application architecture & systems design
+* Cloud platforms & DevOps
+* Open-source projects, mentoring and knowledge sharing
-* Reading: Science, Philosophy, History.. etc.
+* Reading: science, philosophy and history
-* Coffee ! :D
+* Coffee.
+Always.

 #### Contact
 * Email:  mouaad@aallam.com